yast-ai/vibe-coder/README.md

 ---

-Built with Next.js and Tailwind CSS 🚀
+Built with Next.js, Tailwind CSS, and Claude Agent SDK 🚀